-The majority of Major Research Papers and Theses involve fieldwork, and the fieldwork may take place in remote regions.
+The majority of Theses and some Major Research Papers involve fieldwork, and the fieldwork may take place in remote regions.
 If you are planning time away from Queen's for fieldwork, you should do the following:

 The Queen's University Off-Campus Activity Safety Policy (OCASP) became effective on 01 September, 2004 and applies to all Students, Faculty and Staff, who are undertaking studies, doing research, or carrying out any other work that takes place off-campus and is under the purview of the University.
 The University is committed to ensure that all off-campus activities are conducted in as safe and as fully aware a climate as possible.